Gonzalez8/checktime/README.md

 1. Access http://localhost:5000
 2. Log in with username `admin` and the password configured in `ADMIN_PASSWORD`
+3. New users can register and configure their own CheckJC credentials and Telegram settings
-3. From the dashboard you can:
+4. From the dashboard you can:
    - View summary of current configuration
    - Manage holidays
    - Configure schedule periods
    - Set check-in/check-out times for each day of the week
+5. From the user profile page, you can:
+   - Update your account information
+   - Configure your CheckJC credentials
+   - Set up Telegram notifications
+   - Enable or disable automatic check-in/out

 ## License